-In less than a week, the school year will begin.
-For year 12 students completing the final year of their VCE or IB diplomas, the clock is ticking; the game is on.
+If you are a year 12 student completing the final year of your VCE or IB diploma, the clock is ticking; the game is on.
 The time to work for VCE students is now.
-Successful students understand this; a successful student has already spent their holidays reading their English texts, getting organised and trying not to forget how to differentiate polynomials.
+Successful students understand this.
+A successful student has already spent their holidays reading their English texts, getting organised and trying not to forget how to differentiate polynomials.
 A successful student knows that, from day one, they have to be organised, focused and ready to work.

-1. My SAC scores don’t matter as long I do well on the exam.
+1. My SAC scores don’t matter as long as I do well on the exam.

-2. Subjects like Psychology are the easy subjects.
+2. Subjects like Psychology or Health are the easy subjects.

 3. If you do harder subjects like Specialist and Chemistry, you’ll get a better ATAR score.

 This myth goes hand-in-hand with the one above.
 There are students who believe that some subjects are inherently good and some that are inherently bad.
 Subjects like Specialist Maths are tricky because they are a good idea for some students, and a terrible idea for others.
 On one hand, students who excel at Maths and take Specialist are likely to increase their chance of getting a high ATAR score, because Specialist is scaled up quite significantly.
-However, students who aren’t highly competent in their mathematical abilities and are just doing Specialist for the sake of the scaling are likely to struggle with the advanced coursework and receive a consequently poorer score than they would have if they had simply done Methods.
-The trick is that each and every student needs to assess their own abilities, interests and pick the subjects that suit them and their future goals.
+However, students who aren’t highly competent in their mathematical abilities and are just doing Specialist for the sake of the scaling are likely to struggle with the advanced coursework, which will take time away from more achievable subjects, and receive a consequently poorer score than they would have if they had simply chosen a more suitable subject.
+The trick is that each and every student needs to assess their own abilities, interests and pick the subjects that suits them and their future goals.

 4. I don’t want to be a mathematician, so I don’t have to do Methods.